Sakrac/IceBro/README.md

 ## Todo
 * Documentation
-* Debuggable Example
+* Fix the full single color char in ext mode in gfx.exe
-* C64 Current Mode with Sprites
+* Multicolor sprite view
 * Rework the draw call for code view
 * Rework the draw call for memory view
 * Replace text loading code with struse